Browse Tutorials

 Creating Bundle using the "*" Wildcard Character

-"*" wildcard character is used to combines the files that are in the same directory and have same prefix or suffix with its name.
-Suppose you want to add all the scripts files that exist with in "~/Script" directory and have "jquery" as prefix then you can create bundle like below:
+"*" wildcard character is used to combine the files that are in the same directory and have the same prefix or suffix as its name.
+Suppose you want to add all the script files that exist within "~/Script" directory and have "jquery" as prefix then you can create bundle like below:

 bundles.Add(new ScriptBundle("~/bundles/jqueryval").Include("~/Scripts/jquery*.js"));